-- 1. The "Boot mode select" feature, within the Save & Exit menu, is set to "DUAL" or "UEFI". - The "Onboard LAN Option ROM Type" feature, within the Advanced menu and then the PCIe/PCI/PnP Configuration submenu, is set to "EFI".
+- 1. Boot mode select within the Save & Exit menu, is set to DUAL or UEFI. - 2.
+Onboard LAN Option ROM Type within the Advanced menu and then the PCIe/PCI/PnP Configuration submenu, is set to EFI.

 This submenu displays the health of the LAN and its related controller.